 - If basing on Target Groups, select the desired Target Group from the available menus.

-- If you use an integrated database, basing your scoring off of Target Groups can help greatly when you want to score contacts on things that Marketing Automation Professional may not be tracking for you that your integrated database is.
+- If you use an integrated database, basing your scoring off of Target Groups can help greatly when you want to score contacts on things that Communications Professional may not be tracking for you that your integrated database is.

 - Click Update.